bhattlab/slurm/README.md

 # slurm

-This profile configures Snakemake to run on the [SLURM Workload Manager](https://slurm.schedmd.com/)
+This profile configures Snakemake to run on the [SLURM Workload Manager](https://slurm.schedmd.com/) with modifications to suit users of SCG in the Bhatt lab.

 ## Setup